 The third issue concerns an additional assumption that we must make in order to interpret out results in the way that we have described here.
 A simple example illustrates the need for this assumption.
-Consider two subgroups and suppose that participants care only about earnings impacts, and give a positive survey evaluation when they have an earnings impact greater than zero.
-In group one, suppose that 10 percent of the individuals have an impact of 1000 while 90 percent have an impact of zero.
-The mean impact for subgroup one thus equals 100, while the fraction of positive participant evaluations equals 0.1.
-In contrast, in group two, 20 percent of the individuals have an impact of 400 while 80 percent have an impact of zero.
-The mean impact of 400 while 80 percent have an impact of zero.
-The mean impact of use an impact of positive participant evaluations equals 0.2.
-In this example, when comparing across the two subgroups the mean impact varies inversely with the fraction with a positive impact.
-In interpreting our results below, we assume that this case does not hold in the data.
-Put differently, we assume that mean impacts and the fraction with a positive impact positively co-vary at the subgroup level.
+Suppose participants care only about earnings impacts, and give a positive survey evaluation only if they receive a positive earnings impact.
+Now consider two groups.
+In group one, just 10 percent of the individuals receive a \$1000 impact while the rest receive no impact, so that the mean group one impact is \$100 and the fraction giving positive evaluations is 0.1.
+In contrast, 20 percent of group two individuals receive a \$400 impact while the rest receive no impact, so that the mean group two impact is \$80 and the fraction giving positive evaluations is 0.2.
+This example shows that subgroup mean impacts could vary inversely with the fraction receiving a positive impact.
+In interpreting our results below, we assume that this does not occur in our data.
+Put differently, we assume that mean impacts and the fraction with a positive impact have positive covariance across subgroups.